harshitadd/harshitadd.github.io/_pages/teaching.md

 ## Tip 3: Dropout is Inevitable, Believe in its Regularizing Benefits

 As a PhD applicant, you might try and incorporate all the advice you gain on maximizing your chances of selection.
-Some misses in applying this overwhelming amount of advice is inevitable - and I, a very **un**important person simply sharing her personal experience, _ahem_, believe that this unintended dropout will greatly contribute to how unique and adapted the application is to you (not a direct summation of recipes that others have followed).
-Do not give up and just brave through the cycle.
-The results may surprise you!
+Some misses in applying this overwhelming amount of advice is inevitable.
+There will also be other factors that might attenuate your applications effects for unseen reasons (Labs not hiring, Faculty Switches, etc).
+I faced some of these and this unintended _dropout_ was initially hard to reconcile with.
+In hindsight though, it contributed greatly to the uniqueness of my application (Accidental Personalization, if you will).
+For instance, I read work in diverse domains that did not strictly align with my research goals nearly all through my application cycle which greatly broadened my topical horizon in the field.
+This greatly eased my PhD Interviewing process as I had collected significant evidence to support my choice to pursue certain questions.

 Good Luck and May the Odds be Ever in Your Favor!